Skip to main content

 We are going to do a lot of different things in the living labs.
 What exactly we are going to study and test over the next 2 years will be determined together with the societal partners.
 It is already clear that in both living labs we are going to investigate the interactions between large herbivores (free-ranging cows and horses, wisents) and recreationists.

 We will also test how recreationists react to the large grazers and how they experience these interactions.
 In addition, we will investigate why certain interactions and behaviors of recreationists lead to conflicts with the large herbivores and others do not, and under what circumstances positive interactions between the two prevail.
 We will investigate similar issues for interactions between wild ungulates (wild boar, red deer, fallow deer) and land users (farmers, wildlife managers).
-In the living labs, we are going to look in detail at how wildlife management is set up, what the challenges are, and where the opportunities are for improvement.
-In doing so, we will also look specifically at governance and communication aspects.

 What does the research cost and who pays for it?